seatable/seatable-admin-docs/manual/README.md

 ## LICENSE

-SeaTable has three versions
+SeaTable Server has two editions:

-* Developer edition: for users that want to use SeaTable as database and heavy using APIs and scripts.
+* Developer Edition: for users that want to use SeaTable as database and heavy using APIs and scripts.
 The developer edition has no limit on storage, row numbers and API calls, but can support at most 200 concurrent connections to dtable-server.
-* Cloud edition: for users that want to use SeaTable as a collaboration tool.
-It has limitation for storage, row numbers and API calls.
-* Enterprise edition: almost no limitation for storage, row numbers and API calls and have advanced permissions and user management features.
+* Enterprise Edition: almost no limitation for storage, row numbers and API calls and have advanced permissions and user management features.
 It is meant for large teams to use SeaTable in both ways.
 Users can use it in the cloud or self-hosted.

+Additionally, there is [SeaTable Cloud](https://cloud.seatable.io), a cloud service for users that do not want to self-host or simply trial SeaTable Server.
+SeaTable Cloud can be used free-of-charge with the "Free" subscription.
+More features and higher resource limits are available in SeaTable Cloud's paid subscriptions.

-The different components of SeaTable developer edition are released under different licenses:
+The components of SeaTable Developer Edition are released under the following licenses:

 * dtable-web: Apache License v2
 * dtable-events: Apache License v2